More Carthay Circle pages: history + exterior views | interior views |

 "The Film of the Future."
 This is another item included by Pancho Ds in his post on the private Facebook group Friends of 70mm.

 The Carthay booth installation is described in this April 1930 article from The Motion Picture Projectionist.
-Many thanks to Bob Furmanek's 3-D Film Archive site where this article was reproduced on his Widescreen Documentation page.
+Many thanks to Bob Furmanek of the 3-D Film Archive for locating the article.
 These Grandeur machines were 70mm only.
-The Carthay installation was 3 Grandeur machines and two regular 35mm machines.
+The Carthay installation was three Grandeur machines and two regular 35mm machines.

 Simplex later built a few prototype 35/70 Grandeur machines.
 It's one of those second generation machines we see on this article from the August 1, 1931 issue of Motion Picture Herald: